nschloe/cplot/README.md

-All functions have the optional parameter `alpha` (defaulting to `1`) which can be used to tune the images.
-A value less than 1 makes gives adds more color which can help isolating the roots and poles (which are still black and white, respectively).
+All functions have the optional parameter `alpha` (defaulting to `1`) which can be used to adjust the use of colors.
+A value less than 1 adds more color which can help isolating the roots and poles (which are still black and white, respectively).
 Consider the function
 ```python